sh3llm4g1ck/sh3llm4g1ck.github.io/_posts/python-discord.py-bot-setup/2022-05-06-python-discord.py-bot-setup.md

 # Invite Bot to the server

-We have a server, we have a bot account now we need to invite the bot to the server.
+We have a server, we have a bot account now we need to invite bot to the server.

 1) Under settings click on `OAuth2` then `URL Generator` and check the `bot` scope.